Who Is Rose Byrne?

 Australian actress Rose Byrne made her film debut, Dallas Doll (1994), as a teenager.
 She later starred with Heath Ledger in 1999's Two Hands before landing parts in such big-budget films as Star Wars Episode II: Attack of the Clones (2002) and Troy (2004).
 Byrne then starred on the popular legal series Damages from 2007 to 2012.
 She also enjoyed great success with the 2011 comedy movie Bridesmaids.
-Her recent films include Neighbors (2014), Annie (2014) and Adult Beginners (2014).
+Her recent films include Neighbors (2014), Annie (2014) and Adult Beginners (2014) and Spy (2015).

 While on Damages, Byrne continued to take on film projects as well.
 She showcased her vocal skills by playing a pop star in the comedy Get Him to the Greek (2010) starring Russell Brand, and in 2011 she once again demonstrated her gift for humor, co-starring in the smash hit Bridesmaids with Kristen Wiig, Maya Rudolph and Melissa McCarthy.
 Byrne also appeared in another of that year's box office hits, X-Men: First Class, as scientist Moira MacTaggert.
 Tackling the horror genre, Byrne had success with Insidious that year as well.